e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/orchestrator/README.md

 The worker uses `/mnt/session` as this example's E2B workdir and writes generated artifacts under `/mnt/session/outputs` when useful.

+## State Scope

+This flow scopes persistent state to the worker sandbox.
+The worker polls the Anthropic self-hosted environment queue, so `/mnt/session` can contain files created by any session that worker claims.
+Use `../app-webhooks/` with `APP_SANDBOX_ROUTING_SCOPE=session` when each Managed Agents session needs its own sandbox and follow-up state.

 For a concrete event-by-event walkthrough, see [../EXAMPLE_USAGE.md](../EXAMPLE_USAGE.md).
 For a complete code-level implementation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).